erik-riklund/forma/packages/compiler/README.md

 ---

-### 🔒 Secure by design
+## 🔒 Secure by design

-> ⚠️ Disabling HTML encoding without proper validation can expose your application to security vulnerabilities.

 Variables are **HTML-encoded** for safety.
 This ensures that any potentially malicious content, such as `<script>` tags or other HTML elements, is rendered as plain text rather than being executed in the browser.
 This is a critical security measure to prevent [Cross-Site Scripting (XSS) attacks](https://owasp.org/www-community/attacks/xss/), where attackers inject malicious scripts into web pages viewed by other users.

 You can override this by using the `!` modifier, which tells the system to render the variable as raw HTML.
-However, use this feature cautiously and only when you are certain that the content is safe and does not contain any untrusted or user-generated input.
+However, use this feature cautiously as disabling HTML encoding without proper validation can expose your application to security vulnerabilities.

 ```html
 <!--